Particular/docs.particular.net/samples/entity-framework/sample.md

 ### Unit of work

 The integration with Entity Framework allows users to take advantage of *Unit of Work* semantics of Entity Framework's `DataContext`.
-A single instance of the context is shared between all the handlers and the `SaveChanges` method is called after all handlers do their work.
+A single instance of the context is shared among all handlers and the `SaveChanges` method is called after all handlers do their work.

 #### Setting up

-The setup behavior makes sure that there is an instance of unit of work wrapper class before the handlers are called.
+The setup behavior makes sure that there is an instance of the unit of work wrapper class before the handlers are called.

 snippet: SetupBehavior